open-data-courses/tree-based-models-in-r/slides/chapter1_06.md

 # Overview of the modeling process

-Notes: Gabriela de Queiroz - Instructor.
-Now that you've had a brief introduction to classification trees, let's move on to the modeling.
+Notes: Now that you've had a brief introduction to classification trees, let's move on to the modeling.
 In this section, we'll keep talking about the restaurant dataset and we will work on how to create a classification tree to make decisions.

 ---